heremaps/gluecodium/docs/lime_idl.md

   * a struct can have any number of fields, but at least one field is required.
   * a struct field can have a default value associated with it (optionally).
 For more details on values and literals see `Values and Literals` below.
-  * in addition to fields, a struct can have member functions, constructors, and constants declared inside it.
+  * in addition to fields, a struct can have member functions, constructors, constants, and other types declared inside it.

 #### Enumeration